 Object Oriented Programming in JAVA

-• Overridden Methods: Subclasses can modify the behavior of inherited methods, like a Car defining how start() operates differently.
+• Overridden Methods: Subclasses can modify the behavior of inherited methods.

-• Specialized Methods: Subclasses can introduce new methods specific to their type, such as accelerate() in a Car.
+• Specialized Methods: Subclasses can introduce new methods specific to their type

-• Inherited Methods: Subclasses automatically inherit methods from their superclass, inheriting functionalities like stop() from Vehicle.
+• Inherited Methods: Subclasses automatically inherit methods from their superclass

 Every Java class implicitly extends the Object class.
 This universal inheritance ensures all objects have basic functionalities like toString() and equals().

 Upcasting allows treating a subclass object as its superclass type.
-While this offers flexibility in handling objects, it limits access to superclass-specific features until explicitly accessed through downcasting.
+This offers flexibility in handling objects

 1. Inherited Variables: